tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 >
 > Note: if you really want to go the no-surprise road, you might need to leverage a CD4040 instead of the 2nd CD4060, as the latter has "holes" (to offer bigger divisions without increasing of the DIP form factor).

 ## Zero Electrolytics - Round 2

 ### Revisiting the 1GΩ Zero-Electrolytic Design

 The [TLC556CD](https://www.ti.com/product/TLC556) used in the original Elektor circuit is not your normal 556.

-Looking closer at the datahseet, it promises:
+Looking closer at the datasheet, it promises:

 > Accurate time delays and oscillations are possible with smaller, less-expensive timing capacitors than the NE556 because of the high input impedance.

-I was steered torwards the critical [discharge leakage](https://github.com/tardate/LittleArduinoProjects/issues/28) specification by [Steve Schnepp](https://github.com/steveschnepp).
+I was steered towards the critical [discharge leakage](https://github.com/tardate/LittleArduinoProjects/issues/28) specification by [Steve Schnepp](https://github.com/steveschnepp).
 At VCC=5V, the TLC556C discharge off-state current is 0.5nA max.